ApplianceFaults

 Symptoms users may notice

-- F05 may return immediately if the filter, hose, or outlet is still blocked.
+4. F05 may return immediately if the filter, hose, outlet, or pump path is still restricted.

 What users often notice

-- Users often search this as not draining, not spinning, or leaving water in the drum because the machine stalls before the spin stage.
+2. Users often describe the fault as not draining, not spinning, or leaving water in the drum because the spin problem is caused by water still being present.

 Why is this happening?

-- Coins, hair grips, lint, or fabric debris in the pump filter
+1. Coins, hair grips, lint, buttons, or fabric debris caught in the pump filter

-- Drain pump jammed or failing under load
+4. Drain pump jammed, weak, or failing under load

 What this usually points to

-This code usually points to the drainage path, including the filter, pump, drain hose, or a blockage in the outlet route.
+This code usually points to the drainage path, including the accessible filter, drain pump, drain hose, waste connection, and water-level confirmation after draining.

 How to fix this safely

-- Switch the appliance off and unplug it from the mains.
+1. Switch the appliance off and unplug it from the mains before touching the filter, hose, or any wet area.

 Can I fix this myself?

-Safety boundary: Stop if the pump only hums, the filter housing leaks, or you would need to remove the pump or open the cabinet.
+Safety boundary: Stop if the pump appears damaged, the filter housing leaks, water is near electrics, or the next step would require removing panels or the pump.

 What not to do

-- Do not remove the filter without towels or a tray unless you are ready for water to drain out.
+2. Do not remove the filter quickly without towels or a tray ready for water.

 Common misdiagnoses

-- This is often mistaken for a spin fault, but the underlying issue is usually drainage.
+1. F05 can look like a spin fault, but the first issue is usually drainage.

 Reset steps

-- Run a drain or rinse programme to confirm the washer empties before spin.
+3. Run one drain or rinse programme to confirm the washer empties before spin.

 Intermittent vs persistent faults

-A one-off F05 after a heavy lint load may clear after safe filter checks; repeated F05 warnings usually need further drainage diagnosis.
+A one-off F05 after a lint-heavy wash may clear after safe filter checks.
+Repeated F05 warnings usually mean a continuing blockage, weak pump, or drain-level issue needs diagnosis.

-Call an engineer if the filter is clear but F05 returns, the pump only hums, the impeller feels damaged, or water will not drain even through the normal outlet route.
+Call an engineer if the filter and hose are clear but F05 returns, the pump only hums, water will not drain through the normal outlet route, the filter housing leaks, or the appliance would need to be opened for pump or wiring diagnosis.

 Safety warning